bonn0062/GSoD/absolute_beginners.rst

 -----

 When it comes to the data science ecosystem, Python and NumPy are built with the user in mind.
 One of the best examples of that is the built-in access to documentation.
 Every object contains the reference to a string, which is known as the **docstring**.
 In most cases, this docstring contains a quick and concise summary of the object and how to use it.
 Python has a built-in **help()** function that can help you access this information.
-This means that nearly any time you need more information, you can use **help()** to find more information quickly.
+This means that nearly any time you need more information, you can use **help()** to quickly find the information that you need.

 For example,